SensorsIot/SuperPower/sphinx/README.md

 This file is important to reproduce the same result on each generation, especially on readthedocs hosting account where it can be pointed out in the configuration.

 ## View generated website locally
+As sphinx generates a static website, it might be enough for some browsers to open the index file `sphinx\_build\html\index.html`

-any local webserver can be used, as example here VSCode plugin :
+or any local webserver can be used, as example here VSCode plugin :

 * in VSCode install LiveServer Plugin
 * open in VSCode the file : `sphinx\_build\html\index.html`